AlexanderLapygin/dags/packages/uid-counter/README.md

-# UID that is implemented in TypeScript as counter.
+# UID that is implemented in TypeScript as a counter.

 It is specialized for the cases that do not require global uniqueness, but require memory savings and speed.